metal3-io/metal3-docs/design/annotation-for-power-cycling-and-deleting-failed-nodes.md

 The MRC will be implemented in openshift/CAPBM and will later need to be ported back to metal3/CAPBM.

-The controller includes logic for power cycling a host.
 Previous design relied on the existence of a new CRD to store state.
 This design is CRD-free and only uses annotations.

 ### Risks and Mitigations